alexanderthclark/Stats1101/_sources/probability.md

 A. The number of ways you can have two co-presidents of a three-person Glee Club?

-A. The number of ways you can have a President/Vice President duo of a three-person Glee Club?
+B. The number of ways you can have a President/Vice President duo of a three-person Glee Club?

 ```{exercise-end}